k3y5tr0k3/Brightbeam-Code-Challenge/README.md

 This project uses Google-style docstrings to ensure consistency and clarity in documentation.
 The format provides a structured and readable way to describe modules, classes, and functions, enhancing maintainability and ease of understanding for developers.

-#### Import Statements

-Import statements are grouped and ordered as follows:
-1. Python standard library imports
-2. External library imports
-3. Project code imports

-With 1 line of whitespace separating each of these groups.

-#### Testing

-This project follows the Arrange, Act, Assert testing methodology to ensure clear and structured test cases.
-Each test is organized into distinct sections for setup, execution, and verification, making it easy to understand and maintain.

-#### Dependencies

-This project follows a minimal dependency approach, separating production dependencies from development and testing dependencies.
-This ensures a lightweight, efficient production environment while maintaining flexibility for development and testing workflows.

-### Design Notes

-#### Loosely-coupled code

-This project is designed to be loosely coupled.
-This is evidenced by its modular design, where each component (e.g., parsers, statistics calculations) has a clear, independent responsibility.
-It promotes flexibility and extensibility, allowing new features to be added without impacting existing components, and supports easy testing of individual parts.

-#### Production Readiness
-TODO

-#### Error Handling

-Overall this project employs a fail-fast error-handling approach, ensuring that issues are detected and reported immediately when they occur.
-This minimizes debugging time and promotes robust, reliable code by addressing problems as early as possible in the application flow.

-When an error is raised, one of two things will happen:

-1. The application will stop.
-For example, when input data is missing or when that data is invalid or corrupted.
-This is because the application cannot continue with no input data, we should inform the user of the details of this failure and stop the application.

-2. Where it is appropriate, the application will skip parts of the data that are invalid/missing, but continue execution of the remaining valid data.
-The application should also inform the user about the details of the missing or invalid data (in this project's case via a log message).
-For example, with software that is designed to auto-fill form data, we should fill in as much of that data as possible and inform the user of any form fields that we where unable to fill.

 #### Key Optimizations

 1. Preprocessing the Tree Count Data: